DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 This very simple method will run when the user types `Test` in AutoCAD, resulting in a "Hello, World!" appearance in the editor.

 ### Packaging
 Great!
 This is already a good template for personal use.
 To share this requires you to package your template.
-A package can contain a couple of templates, and it needs a special `.csproj` file that is styled in a way that .NET knows how to pack.
+A package can contain a multiple templates, and it needs a special `.csproj` file that is styled in a way that .NET knows how to pack.
 It should be located at the same level as the folders of the templates.
-Here is an example of such a folder with 2 templates.
+Here is an example of such a folder structure with 2 templates.
 ```
 Autocad.Templates
 ├───Autocad.Templates.csproj